Samsung/tizen-docs/docs/application/web/guides/machine-learning/overview.md

 - [Tensors Management](./tensors.md)

-  You can create and manage `TenorsInfo` and `TensorsData` objects, which can be used to exchange data with neural models.
+  You can create and manage `TensorsInfo` and `TensorsData` objects.
+They allow you to exchange data with neural models.

 - [Single](./single.md)